urwid/urwid/docs/tutorial/index.rst

 * This palette only defines values for the high color foregroundand backgrounds, because only the high colors will be used.
 A real application should define values for all the modes in their palette.
-Valid foreground, background and setting values are documented in the :class:`AttrSpec` class.
+Valid foreground, background and setting values are documented in :ref:`foreground-background`.

 * :class:`Divider` widgets are used to create blank lines, colored with :class:`AttrMap`.